094459/newsletter-oss-projects/README.md

 **tokenizing-db-data-tool**

 [tokenizing-db-data-tool](https://aws-oss.beachgeek.co.uk/3lp) provides a handy solution to help you address challenges around masking and keeping safe private or sensitive data (PII), as you need to move data from production to non production systems for activities like testing, debugging, load and integration tests, and more. (#186)

+**tsynamo**

+[tsynamo](https://aws-oss.beachgeek.co.uk/3td) is a project from that Olli Warro that simplifies the DynamoDB API so that you don't have to write commands with raw expressions and hassle with the attribute names and values.
+Moreover, Tsynamo makes sure you use correct types in your DynamoDB expressions, and the queries are nicer to write with autocompletion.
+Olli was inspired by another project ([Kysely](https://aws-oss.beachgeek.co.uk/3tm)), and so built this project so that he could do similar using Amazon DynamoDB. (#195)

 **vscode-on-ec2-for-prototyping**